DinryWJ/natapp_autoscript/README.md

 # natapp_autoscript
-linux script about run natapp in backend and fetch established url
+linux script about run natapp in background and fetch established url